CABSEL/ProTINA/salmon_MATLAB/salmon_1.0_MAT/readme.md

 <br />
 OUTPUT ARGUMENTS:

-`pgn`: The n X n adjacency matrix of PGN containing the value 0 or 1.
+`pgn`: The n x n adjacency matrix of PGN containing the value 0 or 1.
 The rows and columns are proteins and genes respectively, which are the same order of the genes in the log2FC data with length n.
 If the (j,i)th element of the matrix is 1, there is an interaction from protein j to gene i in the PGN.
 Otherwise, 0 is given.

 <br /><br />